-Sergey From Canton, MA Asks – How Do You Get Cheap Auto Insurance After a DUI/DWI?
+How Do You Get Cheap Auto Insurance Rates After a DUI/DWI?

 Finding cheap auto insurance after you have been convicted of DUI (driving under the influence) or DWI (driving while intoxicated) can be a bit tricky.
-If you did something stupid and you got caught, chances are that you are going to need to obtain new car insurance when you start to drive (responsibly) once again.
+If you decided to drive drunk and you got caught, chances are that you are going to need to obtain new car insurance when you start to drive again.

-There are several reasons that you may need a new insurance policy.
+There are several reasons that you may need a new auto insurance policy.
 Your previous insurance company may have simply dropped your policy after your conviction.
-If the insurance company did not drop you, chances are they raised your premium rates to an astronomical amount.
+If the insurance company did not drop you, they most likely raised your premium rates to an astronomical amount.

 Chances are that you are feeling like you do not have many options available when it comes to finding a car insurance policy after your DUI or DWI.
 However, despite what you may have heard, there are some options available.
 There are certain car insurance companies that do not punish a person as much as other companies when it comes to driving while intoxicated convictions.